Osteosarcoma: Staging and Treatment

 Contribuidor de contenido: Jennifer Vogel, MD

-Fecha de la última revisión: June 30, 2022
+Fecha de la última revisión: May 22, 2024

 What is staging for cancer?

 Staging is the process of learning how much cancer is in your body and where it is.
 Tests like bone X-Ray, bone scan, biopsy, CT, MRI, and PET scan may be done to help stage your cancer.
-Your providers need to know about your cancer and your health so that they can plan the best treatment for you.
+Your providers need to know about your cancer and overall health so that they can plan the best treatment for you.

 Staging looks at the size of the tumor and where it is, and if it has spread to other organs.
 There are two systems used to stage osteosarcoma: